Staff

 Kate Leitch, Senior Policy Analyst

 Kate Leitch is a researcher and analyst who loves wrestling with big policy challenges and big data sets.
-Kate leads several CHPC efforts on topics including ADU and basement apartment legalization, equitable code enforcement, housing preservation, and administrative burden.
-She also sits on the Local Law 97 Multifamily Working Group, where she and fellow working group members discuss implementation of the city’s landmark climate legislation.
+Kate leads several CHPC efforts on topics including ADU and basement apartment legalization, equitable code enforcement, housing preservation, and relieving administrative burdens.
+She has also participated in the Local Law 97 Multifamily Working Group to inform implementation of the city’s landmark climate legislation.

 Before joining CHPC, Kate was a structural engineer working on projects in a variety of cities in the US and abroad, and collaborating with teams including Diller Scofidio + Renfro, Snøhetta, and Rafael Moneo.
 Feeling a pull toward public service, Kate returned to school to study urban and social policy.
 Riveted by a housing class taught by former CHPC Executive Director Jerilyn Perine and Deputy Director Sarah Watson, she jumped at the chance to shape public policy with the team at CHPC.
 Kate’s knowledge of code, construction, and sustainability made for a natural transition to the field of housing and planning.
 Kate brings a wealth of analytical and technical skill to her role at CHPC.
 In her free time, she loves to hike, read longform journalism, and get worked-up about politics.
 Just kidding!
 Kate is also the mom of two young children so she doesn’t have free time.